kencormack/pistar-lastqso/README.md

 alternate character set that *some* term types and emulators support.
 It is based on the '\e'#3 and '\e'#4 ANSI Escape sequences.
 If it works for you, you should see a line of text **DOUBLE HIGH & DOUBLE WIDE**.
-If it does *NOT* work for you, you will either see *TWO* single-width & single-height lines that look like any other line of text on the screen, or you will see unpredicatible results.  **Neither the Raspberry Pi HDMI console, nor the pi-star web UI's SSH screen supports this 5th font.**
+If it does *NOT* work for you, you will either see *TWO* single-width & single-height lines that look like any other line of text on the screen, or you will see unpredicatible results.  **Neither the Raspberry Pi HDMI console, nor the pi-star web GUI's SSH screen supports this 5th font.**

 The "emulator-dependent alternate charset" font can be tried by specifying "-f|--font 5" on the **pistar-lastqso** commandline.